-Struggling to lower golf scores often comes down to poor course management, not just a bad golf swing.
-Golf Course Management is about making smart choices and staying ahead of the game, both mentally and strategically.
+Lower golf scores often come down to poor course management rather than a flawed swing.
+Golf course management is the discipline of making smart choices and staying a step ahead, both mentally and strategically.

 Key Takeaways